tomr-ninja/jsonlc/README.md

 Move rarely changing fields to a separate struct to maximize the effect, e.g. server name/host, app version, environment variables, etc. - everything that doesn't produce a lot of entropy when logged together.

+This technique is similar to [string interning](https://en.wikipedia.org/wiki/String_interning), but for any type.
+Mostly inspired by [LowCardinality](https://clickhouse.com/docs/en/sql-reference/data-types/lowcardinality) column type in ClickHouse.

 ## Usage

 ```go